-A low-emittance (Low-E) coating is a thin layer of metal that is applied to one side of the glass during the glass manufacturing process.
-The coating is nearly invisible, and its purpose is to slow the rate at which heat transfers through the glass.
-US manufacturers always place the Low-E coating on the inner face of the glass pane to protect it from the elements and physical damage.
+A low-emittance (Low-E) coating is a thin layer of metal applied to one side of the glass.
+Also called low-e glass, the coating is nearly invisible and slows down the rate the heat transfers through the glass pane.
+The coating goes on the inner face of the glass pane to protect it from the elements and physical damage.

 Different types of Low-E coatings have been designed to allow for high, moderate, or low solar heat gain.
-This innovation helps control the total amount of heat transferred through the panes and allows builders to tailor windows to the needs of the house by considering the overall climate and annual weather patterns.
+This innovation helps control the total amount of heat transferred through the panes.
+It also allows builders to tailor windows to the needs of the house by considering the overall climate and annual weather patterns.

 - Higher solar-gain coatings allow more heat from the sun into a home or building, so they’re most commonly used in parts of the country with long, harsh winters.

-- Lower solar-gain coatings block approximately 75 percent of the sun’s heat, so they’re a popular option in warm climates.
+- Lower solar-gain coatings block approximately 75 percent of the sun’s heat, so they are popular in warm climates.

 Tempered glass, also called safety glass, is the smartest choice for windows and other glass structures in your home.
-Tempered glass is heated and then cooled very quickly during the manufacturing process; this rapid change in temperature makes it about four times stronger than untreated glass.
+It is heated and then cooled very quickly during the manufacturing process.
+This rapid change in temperature makes it about four times stronger than untreated glass.

-If tempered glass breaks, it’s designed to crumble into small, dull-edged pieces.
-Untreated glass will break under comparatively little force and will shatter into dangerous shards.
+When tempered glass breaks, it crumbles into small, dull-edged pieces.
+In comparison, untreated glass will break under comparatively little force and will shatter into dangerous shards.

-The International Residential Code dictates where tempered glass must be used in a house and where regular glass is acceptable, but keep in mind that there really aren’t any downsides to insisting on safety glass when it’s an option—even if it’s not required by code.
+The International Residential Code dictates where tempered glass must be used in a house and where regular glass is acceptable.
+But keep in mind that there really aren’t any downsides to using safety glass.